General Development Corporation: Legal troubles and dissolution

-In the late 1980's, GDC's management team was accused of fraudulent home sales, which led to criminal indictments of the company leadership and the company itself.
+In the late 1980s, GDC's management team was accused of fraudulent home sales, which led to criminal indictments of the company leadership and the company itself.
 The company itself would plead guilty to federal mail fraud charges on March 16, 1990.
 Prior to this, it had been investigated by the federal government for two years for falsely inflating the prices of houses.
 In a plea agreement, GDC "agreed in principle" to make a restitution fund for those who bought homes between January 1, 1982 and December 31, 1989.
 It would later file for Chapter 11 bankruptcy in April.

 It was decided that Chairman David F. Brown and President Robert F. Ehrling would be prosecuted separately from the company.
-Both had resigned a week prior to the company, pleading guilty to mail fraud.
+Both had resigned a week prior to the company pleading guilty to mail fraud.
 Both Ehrling and Brown would be convicted in August 1992 and sentenced on January 6, 1993.
 Ehrling would receive 40 counts of fraud and a 10 year prison sentence while Brown got a maximum five year sentence, along with a conspiracy charge.
 Their convictions and sentencing would come along with two other corporate executives, Torre DeBella, senior vice president of marketing and Richard Reizen, the marketing vice president.
 DeBella was sentenced to 8 years in prison and 40 counts of fraud, while Reizen got a maximum 5 year sentence and a charge of conspiracy.
 Functional assets held by GDC in various cities were turned over to their respective governments thereafter.

 Subsequent to the indictments and convictions of senior management, the 11th Circuit Court of Appeals exonerated the men, reversing their convictions and directing that all charges against them be dismissed (see US v.
 Brown, 79 F.3rd 1550 (1996) for a complete discussion of the case and a general exoneration of General Development Corporation.